foto-andreas/PHP-Slides/README.md

 ./mkthumbs_parallel.sh [--replace]
 ```
 * if you give `--replace` all thumbs are recreated, otherwise thumbs are created only for new files
-* browse to the image folder url
+* browse to the base folder url